ISSS Link (e-forms)

 As soon as a student or scholar makes plans to travel internationally (including short trips to Canada or Mexico), they should complete the following:

-Review the International Travel Document Checklists to ensure that the nonimmigrant has the necessary documents (i.e. valid passport and US visa, I-20/DS-2019 travel signature etc.) to return to the US after a trip abroad.
+2. Review the International Travel Document Checklists to ensure that the nonimmigrant has the necessary documents (e.g. valid passport, US visa, I-20/DS-2019 travel signature, etc.) to return to the US after a trip abroad.

-Upload the itinerary to International SOS before departure.
+5. Upload travel itinerary to International SOS before departure.

-- J-1/J-2: the travel signature can be found in the bottom right corner on page 1 of the most recent DS-2019.
+• J-1/J-2: the travel signature can be found in the bottom right corner on page one of the most recent DS-2019.

 Travel Signature Validity:

-- If in a period of post-completion Optional Practical Training (OPT), the signature is valid for 6 months.
+• If in a period of post-completion Optional Practical Training (OPT), the signature is valid for six months.

 Request a Travel Signature: